underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 case class Pair[A, B](val one: A, val two: B)
 ~~~

+This is just the product type pattern we have seen before, but we introduce generic types.

 Note that we don't always need to specify the type parameters when we construct `Pairs`.
 The compiler will attempt to infer the types as usual wherever it can:

 ~~~ scala